What that actually means in practice

 - The company is ready to hire or promote

-This is why the typical fractional CMO contract length should match the business problem.
-A company that needs a launch plan may need a short, defined sprint.
+This is why the fractional CMO contract length should follow the business problem.
+A company that needs a launch plan may only need a short, defined sprint.
 A company that needs repositioning, pipeline repair, team redesign, and executive-level marketing leadership needs several quarters.

 A practical engagement should start with these checks: